optimization-for-data-driven-science/I-CONVEX/readme.md

 ClusteringReads/Clustering$ sbatch MPMH.py 3
 ```

-### Map Candidate Similar Pairs to the Same Bucket
+### Mapping Candidate Similar Pairs to the Same Buckets
 Using MinHash signatures as a base of a family of Locality Sensitive Hash, we can map the similar candidate pairs of noisy reads into to the same bucket.
 Thus, after running
 **MultiProcessLSH.py** the candidate similar pairs will be available in the **batch1.csv** to **batchn.csv** files.
 To obtain these files you should run the following command:
 ```